brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 }
 ```

-This example is borrowed from P0595, except it has a bug: it uses `if constepxr`
+This example is borrowed from P0595, except it has a bug: it uses `if constexpr`
 to check the conditional `is_constant_evaluated()` rather than a simple `if`.
 You have to really deeply understand a lot about how constant evaluation works
 in C++ to understand that this is in fact not only _not_ "obviously correct" but